• Skip to primary navigation

 1. How to thicken frosting with cornstarch

 If your mixture is too runny add 0.5 tsp. of cornstarch into the bowl.
 Whisk it by hand or by an electric mixer.
 Check the consistency if it reaches your desire, if not, you can add more than half a teaspoon of cornstarch until the mixture achieves perfect thickness.
-The best results are achieved when you use 100% pure cornstarch.
+The best results are achieved when you use 100% pure cornstarch, but other cornstarch replacements will work too.

 1. How to thicken by adding flour